What happens to “unadoptable” kitties?

 Working cats are not suited to be your typical indoor pets.
 As unsocialized animals, they have no desire to be lap cats.
 These kitties prefer outdoor life and minimal to no human contact.
 They will happily tend to any mouse, mole or vermin problems for a small cost.
 All they want is a bowl of cat food and water set out daily.
 In addition to veterinary care and shelter to keep them safe and comfortable.

 And because we spay/neuter these kitties before they leave the Ontario SPCA, adopters never need to worry about endless litters of kittens!

 Interested in adopting a working cat?
 Read the FAQ on our website and apply to adopt at the bottom of the page!

-If you aren’t in need of a working cat but still want to be involved, you can donate to the program!
-Your generous donation will not only help to find alternative homes for community cats, but you’ll also help reduce cat overpopulation in Ontario by supporting the vaccination and neutering of feral cats.
+If you aren’t in need of a working cat you can still help by donating to the program!
+Your generous donation will help to find alternative homes for community cats.
+In addition, you’ll also help reduce cat overpopulation in Ontario by supporting the vaccination and neutering of feral cats.
 And that means healthier colonies and fewer kittens.

 Your support is critical to help feral cats like Ollie, Billy and Shania find a suitable home and a friendly caretaker – so please donate today!

 Your gift will also support our feral cat trap depot program.
-By loaning traps to feral cat caretakers to trap, neuter and return feral cats to their managed colonies, you’re helping to stabilize and, ultimately, reduce feral cat populations in Ontario.
+We will loan traps to feral cat caretakers to trap, neuter and return feral cats to their managed colonies.
+Thus, you’re helping to stabilize and, ultimately, reduce feral cat populations in Ontario.